hyperknot/openfreemap/website/text.md

 Currently, it is behind Cloudflare, but it has been designed so that it can be changed at any time.

-Moreover, a lot of work is going into customizing the styles at [openfreemap-styles](https://github.com/hyperknot/openfreemap-styles).
+Moreover, a lot of work is going into customizing the [styles](https://github.com/hyperknot/openfreemap-styles).

 ## What about PMTiles?